ferdesande/distributed-cache-service/docs/stories/014-configure-cache-implementation-profiles.md

-# Story 014: Configure Cache Implementation By Using Different Profiles for Every Implementation
+# Story 014: Configure Cache Implementation By Using Different Profiles for Each Implementation

 ## User Story
 As a developer, I want to configure which cache implementation to use via Spring configuration properties